bjssacademy/fundamentals-clean-code/02thinkingsmall.md

 > KISS: Simplify, simplify, simplify.

 Always be on guard.
-Accidentally complex will torpedo agility like nothing else.
+Accidental complexity will torpedo agility like nothing else.

 # Next